 Police and Policing

-On this page, the Prison Policy Initiative has curated all of the research about police and policing that we know of.
+On this page, the Prison Policy Initiative has curated the best research about police and policing.
 You can also see a selection of our best original research on this topic on our Policing page.
 For research on other criminal justice topics, see our Research Library homepage.

 • Racial/ethnic disparities in police recovery of stolen property: A previously unexplored facet of police/victim interaction Paywall :( Alexander J. Vanhee, October, 2024“Analyses of victim race suggested that Black, Asian, and Native American victims were all less likely to have their property recovered than white ones.”